 Early Notables of the Hoffurd family (pre 1700)

-Another 57 words (4 lines of text) are included under the topic Early Hoffurd Notables in all our PDF Extended History products and printed products wherever possible.
+Another 67 words (5 lines of text) are included under the topic Early Hoffurd Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Hoffurd family